 For a parent whose kid got bullied, we often feel that the bully must be punished.
 What we don’t realize is that bullies, most of the time, are victims, too.

 To properly address this kind of abuse, the school or the parents needs to look at the issue from both sides.
 During therapies, the bully and the victim are sometimes asked to write what they feel after the incident and surprisingly, it appears that one has the same sentiments as the other.

 Before we tell our kids what to do, it is important that they also understand why bullies tend to hurt others.
 Kids that are emotionally unstable are the ones that usually end up being a bullying.

-In Dealing with Bullies, Compassion is the Key
+Dealing with Bullies: Why Compassion is Key

 An effective and humane way to deal with a bully is by showing them compassion.
 Instead of punishing a child for their unpleasant behavior, understanding why they act the way they do is the first thing we need to consider.